Star Wars: Squadrons takes to the skies on Oct 2, but you can preorder it now

 In addition, much like with Star Wars Battlefront II, you'll have plenty of options to customize your starfighters and pilot with cosmetic and performance upgrades.
 These will come in the form of weapons, engines, hulls, and shield upgrades, in addition to items that can be used to customize the cockpit, ship exteriors and more.
 It appears these customization items will be offered through ranking up.

 The game can be enjoyed solo or with others, no matter the platform, with cross-play across every supported system.
 It's set to debut Oct.
-2 on Xbox One, PlayStation 4, PC and VR, but it's available to preorder now and will run for $39.99 via both retail and digital sellers.
+2 on Xbox One, PlayStation 4, PC and VR (support for PSVR is confirmed), but it's available to preorder now and will run for $39.99 via both retail and digital sellers.

 EA Access and Origin Access Basic subscribers can play the game 10 hours for free at launch and will get 10% off the full game.
 Origin Access Premier subscribers will get to play the full game on PC if they subscribe.
 If you want to join the "Star Wars" gaming universe sooner, we'd recommend Battlefront II or Jedi: Fallen Order.